Updated: Jun 17, 2022

-Electric bicycles are categorized by district types called classes.
+Electric bicycles are categorized by classes.
 Learn about all the classes and which class is right for you.
 Ebikes must have pedals in order to not be considered a moped or a different type of motorized vehicle.
 Remember that each state, and even some municipalities, have their own regulations when it comes to ebikes.
 Be sure to check what is allowed in your area before riding your ebike.

 Analog bikes are your traditional bikes without any type of assistance from a motor.
 May also be called traditional, nonassisted, or non-electric bicycles.